-All these questions need to get resolved so you can get a consistent customer profile for strategic business decisions downstream – and – you can only answer these questions if your data is sorted, which is why you need an MDM strategy.
+All these questions (and more) need to get resolved so you can get a consistent customer profile for strategic business decisions downstream – and – you can only answer these questions if your data is able to deliver meaning.
 It is in literal terms, the management of valuable information using technologies that can clean, dedupe, match, and sort your data so your teams can get access to data for decision-making in real-time.

 What Does Good Master Data Management Entail?

 We mentioned how bad MDM plans can derail all your efforts, leading to project abandonment.
-But then what is good data management and how do you ensure success?
+But then what is good data management?

 Here’s a quick breakdown.